RE:View – AliensThe Dark Herald

 Aliens is the much trickier military-horror.
 First of all, the troops have to smell right.
 The Marines have to feel like they are the products of military culture.
 That is usually the biggest stumbling block for any filmmaker with no experience in the military.
 The basic problem is that they wrap up a few tropes and clichés from other war movies without any of the driving passion of personal experience that would give their characters a bit of depth.
 The end result is that the guys on screen feel a lot more like a biker gang than a military organization.
 When these movies fail, nine times out of ten you will detect a Gamma resentment of burly, masculine men shining through the filmmaker’s work.

 I admit there was plenty Cameron got wrong about military culture.
 Particularly the “make your own uniforms” thing.
-Truth be said, there is some precedent for that in Vietnam and the Pacific Theater in WWII.
-Although, that is a situation where you are talking about long term combat and your issued uniform is pretty much shredded up rags anyway.
+Truth be said, there is some precedent for that in Vietnam, the Pacific Theater in WWII and some of the units that were initially deployed to Iraq 18 months before the war started.
+Although, these are situations where you are talking about long term combat and your issued uniform is pretty much shredded up rags.
 These guys were fresh out of garrison and they looked like ass.
 However, Cameron’s strength has always been in visual representations to tell stories and with as much economy as possible.
 To do that he has to work with visual tropes and stereotypes that the audience is already familiar with and in 1986 Vietnam was still a pretty fresh memory.

 Regardless, when all is said and done, the Colonial Marines felt like a line unit to me.
-I was a career Marine and to me they had the correct smell.
+I was a career Marine and to me, they smelled right.

 So, Cameron got the first part of military horror right which is the military.
 The other element of military horror is that you can’t turn your troops into the Kids from Crystal Lake or to be more exact, make them another Crew of the Nostromo.
 That kind of power imbalance won’t work in military-horror.
 A military organization is going to have discipline, training, teamwork, and resources.
 The first time the Thing in the Dark, comes out of the dark, it gets its teeth kicked in.